 Some parents had concerns about the shipping's effects on the bacteria.
 The product should stay below 77 degrees, but it is shipped without a cold pack.

 Product is organic, so free of most major allergens and preservatives.
 Targets natural strains that cause digestive issues.
 Boosts the immune system by increasing positive bacteria.
 Drops require little effort to administer with every feeding.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-If your baby experiences tummy discomfort, your pediatrician may recommend using probiotics.
+If your baby experiences tummy discomfort, your baby's healthcare provider may recommend using probiotics.
 These supplements are specially formulated to introduce strains of good bacteria into the intestinal tract to minimize bloating, gas, constipation, or diarrhea.

 Baby probiotics are vastly different than those designed for adults, both in form and formulation.
-They’re available as liquid and powder, both of which can be added effortlessly to cool or room-temperature baby food.
+They’re available as liquid and powder, both of which can be added effortlessly to baby food or formula.
 As far as formulation goes, baby probiotics have the appropriate potency with every dose so as not to upset little tummies.